-Chronic respiratory failure (CRF) is a long-term condition that happens when your lungs cannot get enough oxygen into your blood.
-Your heart, brain, and other organs depend on the oxygen in your blood to work properly.
+CRF is a long-term condition that happens when your lungs cannot get enough oxygen into your blood.
 CRF can also happen when your lungs cannot get the carbon dioxide out of your blood.
 A buildup of carbon dioxide in your blood can cause damage to your organs.
 The decrease in oxygen and the buildup of carbon dioxide can happen at the same time.
 CRF may develop over a period of days to years.

 - Heart conditions such as left-sided heart failure or mitral stenosis

 - A condition such as Guillain-Barré syndrome or myasthenia gravis that affects nerves or muscles used for breathing

 - A lung condition such as cystic fibrosis or bronchiolitis